Wednesday, February 24, 2016

 When she's with Adair, she tells her that she's having a girl.
 "It's not that I actually know, I guess.
 It's just something I feel.
 Something inside."
 As Adair shows her the nursery they have prepared for the baby, Kenzie realizes this is her child's future and she's not a part of it and it hurts.
 "Suddenly it's all here; it's the future.
 It's you in Adair's arms, at the window, looking down on the streets of Santa Cruz, bouncing up and down beneath the dangle of clowns, looking part like Kevin, and part like my dad, and all like who you are, against her skin.
 The future is here in the room, and I catch my breath, and it hurts to breathe, and I can't."

 Small Damages is another wonderful novel by Beth Kephart.
-She tackles a difficult subject with much sensitivity.
-While it might not seem very realistic that an eighteen year old girl can be forced to travel to Spain to have her baby, Small Damages reminds us that pregnant women are often bullied, abused and forced into making choices they don't want.
+She tackles a difficult subject with much sensitivity and honesty.
+While it might not seem very realistic that an eighteen year old girl can be forced to travel to Spain to have her baby, Small Damages reminds us that pregnant women were often sent away to have their babies.
+Young pregnant women are often bullied, abused and forced into making choices they don't want.
 An eighteen year old girl is financially vulnerable and one who's pregnant is especially vulnerable emotionally and physically.
 Kenzie, after allowing her mother to make some of her choices, takes control of her life by the end of the novel, recognizing that no matter what choice she makes, someone will be hurt.
 But she has to take that chance for herself and for her baby otherwise she may face a lifetime of regret like Estela.

 Small Damages is well written, with interesting characters and an exotic setting.
 Readers will be pleasantly surprised by the twist at the end of the novel, one that completes Kenzie's transformation from a girl who found herself unexpectedly pregnant to a young woman in control of her destiny.